das-developers/das2py-server/docs/DataSource.md

 the client developer knows thier audiance best and can implement any interface as they see fit.

-* `bool` - Provide a single check-box for the end user
+* `boolean` - Provide a single check-box for the end user
-* `isotime` - Provide a text entry field that validate input as ISO-8601 style strings with UTC timezone assumed (examples: 2024-06-05, 2024-06-05T18:05, 20204-06-05T18:05:33.456 )
+* `isotime` - Provide a text entry field that validates input as ISO-8601 style strings with UTC timezone assumed (examples: 2024-06-05, 2024-06-05T18:05, 20204-06-05T18:05:33.456 )
 * `integer` - Provide a text entry field, possibly with constraints if the `range` constraint is given
 * `real` - A text entry field, possibly with constraints as above